 A 32-bit big endian unsigned integer.
 All identifiers originating from the same node incarnation must have identical Creation values.
 This makes it possible to separate identifiers from old (crashed) nodes from a new one.
-The value zero should be avoided for normal operations as it is used as a wild card for debug purpose (like a pid returned by erlang:list\to\pid/1).
+The value zero should be avoided for normal operations as it is used as a wild card for debug purpose (like a pid returned by erlang:list_to_pid/1).

-Introduced in OTP 19, but only to be decoded and echoed back.
+NEW_PID_EXT was introduced in OTP 19, but only to be decoded and echoed back.
 Not encoded for local processes.
-Planned to supersede PID\EXT in OTP 23 when DFLAG\BIG\CREATON becomes mandatory.